Cycling your aquarium

 The first thing you should learn about keeping fish is cycling your aquarium.
-Once you understand the basic idea it will be the single biggest piece of knowledge that helps you keep your fish alive.
+Once you understand the basic idea it will be the single most important piece of knowledge that helps you keep your fish alive.

 Most newbie fish keepers learn about cycling after they have set up an aquarium with fish that have died.
 Only then will they pick up a book to see why their fish died.
 That is a lesson they will not make again when they read about cycling.